-First, the algorithmic performance of the SCP with a warm-start provided by SAGES is compared against the CVX initialization.
-Figure~\ref{fig:ws_analysis} summarizes four statistical metrics across: statistical probability of convergence in the SCP, converged objective value (as the cost offset from the convex waypoint-hopping solution), iteration counts of the SCP until the convergence, and the total runtime, which is the sum of the SCP routine and the warm-starting.
+First, Figure~\ref{fig:ws_analysis} summarizes four statistical metrics across statistical probability of convergence in the SCP, converged objective value (as the cost offset from the convex waypoint-hopping solution), iteration counts of the SCP until convergence, and the total run-time, which is the sum of the SCP routine and the warm-starting.
 These values for both the free-flyer and spacecraft proximity operations scenario are summarized as a histogram and a series of violin plots.
-Some problem scenarios satisfy the nonconvex constraint by solving a convex waypoint-hopping solution (i.e., $c_1$=0, shown as a green var in the top-left plot in Fig.~\ref{fig:ws_analysis}), and these are excluded from the statistical analysis; the illustrated distribution of the objective's optimality, iteration count of SCP, and the total runtime is collected from the problem scenario in which the SCP converges in the respective warm-starting methods.
-Furthermore, the central question for SAGES is whether the SCP-refined trajectories remain semantically consistent with the high-level textual commands.
+This involves 1,000 unseen, in-distribution test scenarios, and the abscissa is binned across the cumulative constraint violation of the CVX solution.
+Some problem scenarios satisfy the nonconvex constraints using a purely convex waypoint-hopping solution (i.e., $c_1=0$), shown as the green bar in the top-left plot of Fig.~\ref{fig:ws_analysis}).
+These cases do not require SCP refinement and are therefore excluded from the statistical analysis.
+The reported distributions of objective optimality, SCP iteration count, and total run-time are computed only over scenarios in which SCP converges under the corresponding warm-starting method.
+Furthermore, the central question for SAGES is whether the SCP-refined trajectories remain semantically correct with the high-level textual commands.
 To evaluate this, Tables~\ref{tab:summary_ff_post_scp} and \ref{tab:summary_rpod_post_scp} report both the SCP convergence rate (for warm-starting using CVX and SAGES-WS) and the semantic correctness of the resulting solutions.
+Note that $q$ denotes the tolerance factors for the waypoint domain in Eqs.~\eqref{eq:rpod_wyp_dom} and \eqref{eq:rpod_wyp_dom_dlam}.
 For comparison, the tables also include a fuel-optimal solution (cf. Eq.~\eqref{eq:ocp_rpod_obj}) initialized with the SAGES-WS.